zed/imunifyav-doc/docs/imunifyav/README.md

 * CentOS 8 in [stand-alone mode](/stand_alone_mode/)
 * CloudLinux OS 8 with DirectAdmin
 * CloudLinux OS 8 in [stand-alone mode](/stand_alone_mode/)
+* Debian 9 with Plesk
+* Debian 9 with DirectAdmin
+* Debian 9 as stand-alone
+* Debian 10 with Plesk
+* Debian 10 with DirectAdmin
+* Debian 10 as stand-alone

 **Virtualization**